Did you know?

 There are all manner of tourists arriving for a South Africa Namibia trans-border experience these days.
-Young, adventurous travelers with adrenalin to burn, campers and romantic trippers and amateur photographic clubs.
+Young, adventurous travellers with adrenalin to burn, campers and romantic trippers and amateur photographic clubs.

 Entering trans-border Namibia from South Africa through the N7 at Vioolsdrift, the second deepest canyon in the world awaits a short distance to the west.
-In fact, you may have crossed the Orange River from the Richtersveld into Ai Ais, a trans-border park with Namibia and South Africa.
+In fact, you may have crossed the Orange River from the Richtersveld into Ai Ais, a trans-border park with Namibia and South Africa, or even from the Kgalagadi Transfrontier Park.
 From here, let the map and your guide book lead the way.

 In Namibia, the Namibian Dollar is worth the same as the South African Rand, the country runs on mining, agriculture and tourism and the roads are mostly excellent.